privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 Encryption offered by VPN providers is between your devices and their servers.
 It guarantees that this specific link is secure.
 This is a step up from using unencrypted proxies where an adversary on the network can intercept the communications between your devices and said proxies and modify them.
 However, encryption between your apps or browsers with the service providers are not handled by this encryption.

 In order to keep what you actually do on the websites you visit private and secure, you must use HTTPS.
 This will keep your passwords, session tokens, and queries safe from the VPN provider.
-Consider enabling "HTTPS everywhere" in your browser to mitigate downgrade attacks like [SSL Strip](https://www.blackhat.com/presentations/bh-dc-09/Marlinspike/BlackHat-DC-09-Marlinspike-Defeating-SSL.pdf).
+Always check for the lock icon in your browser's URL bar to mitigate downgrade attacks like [SSL Strip](https://www.blackhat.com/presentations/bh-dc-09/Marlinspike/BlackHat-DC-09-Marlinspike-Defeating-SSL.pdf).

 ## Should I use encrypted DNS with a VPN?